barronh/cmaqsatproc/README.md

 1. Operates on local files or dynamically finds remote files
   1. User can specify input files from their disk.
-  2. Queries NASA's Common Metadata Repository (CMR)
+  2. Queries NASA's Common Metadata Repository (CMR) or NOAA AWS
 2. Allows for spatial subsetting based on a simple box.
   1. User can specify the box based on lat/lon
   2. The CMAQ grid can be used to automatically define the box.
-3. Provides L2 access as a dataframe or makes Level 3 data
+3. Provides L2 access as a dataframe or makes Level 3 data as a dataset

 ## Short Example